 How Much Do Wood Pallets Cost Your Business?

-Usually, companies choose the pallets that appear to cost the least, and these are generally new or used wood stringer pallets.
-Not only are they inexpensive, they are also available nearly everywhere.
-However, there are some disadvantages that come along with using these inexpensive pallets:
+Companies often choose the pallets that appear to cost the least, and these are generally new or used wood stringer pallets.
+However, there are disadvantages that come with using these pallets:

-- Wood Fragments: Boards do not break cleanly and when pallet corners are chipped or edges are cracked, the result is wood dust and splinters.
-Sharp wood fragments can damage product cartons or packaging and render them unfit for sale.
-Splinters may also become foreign objects inside the product, resulting in foreign object contamination, which is a persistent problem for the food industry and its regulators.
+- Wood Fragments: Wooden boards do not break cleanly and when pallet corners are chipped or edges are cracked, the result is wood dust and splinters.
+Sharp wood fragments can damage product cartons or packaging and render them unfit for sale, costing companies thousands and sometimes millions of dollars.
 Wood debris also costs companies when it collects in truck trailers and on warehouse floors and must be regularly swept up, creating additional housekeeping costs.

 Alternatives to Wood Pallets Cost Less Long Term

-However, if you choose to purchase plastic pallets then it’s important to keep in mind that you will need to reuse them many times over to make the most of your investment.
-You’ll also need a way to recycle the pallets at the end of their life.
-This will require that you budget for the administrative costs of tracking the pallets, the transportation costs associated with reusing them, and the costs of recycling them, as well as the upfront purchase price.
+However, when choosing to purchase plastic pallets it is important to keep in mind that you will need to reuse them many times over to make the most of your investment.
+Companies will also need a way to recycle the pallets at the end of their life, which will require a budget for the administrative costs of tracking, transporting, and recycling them, as well as the upfront purchase price.
 Fortunately, there is a sure way around these issues.

-Plastic pallet rental programs lease pallets by the batch and manage the logistics involved in transporting, cleaning, maintaining, and recycling plastic pallets.
+Plastic pallet rental, or pooling, programs lease out pallets by the batch and manage the logistics involved in transporting, cleaning, maintaining, and recycling plastic pallets.
 Having a nationwide network of customers that participate in the program allows pooling companies to efficiently move pallets from the end of one supply chain to the beginning of another.
-It is the most cost-effective way for companies to enjoy the full benefits of plastic pallets without the costs of managing an internal pool.
+It is the most cost-effective way for companies to enjoy the full benefits of plastic pallets without the costs of managing an internal pallet fleet.